-Air purifier, humidifier, and dehumidifier are very similar terms that we have heard quite often but do not know the exact difference between the three.
+Air purifiers, humidifiers, and dehumidifiers are very similar terms that we have heard quite often but do not know the exact difference between the three.
 Although all these three machines serve a similar purpose to make the air easy for you to breathe, they are different from each other in certain aspects.

 Moreover, these three devices serve comparatively different purposes and in fact, need to be purchased according to your need.
 Thus, you need to consider the exact functioning of these three machines before finally deciding upon which one to purchase according to your requirement and the purpose it serves.

 These three machines also have a very similar appearance but very different ways of functioning.
 In fact, they are all also available in various sizes and can be brought according to your preference and the size of your room.
-Before we can compare air purifier vs humidifier vs dehumidifier properly, we need to check the basic functions of each of them.
+Before we can compare air purifiers vs humidifiers vs dehumidifiers properly, we need to check the basic functions of each of them.

 What does an Air Purifier do?